eapowertools-archive/qs-telemetry-dashboard-node/README.md

 #### Comments
  - For best overall representation of the time it takes for an operation to complete, use ProcessTime.
  - _About ERROR and WARNING log level designations:_ These designations were used because it conveniently fit into the existing logging and QMC frameworks.
 A row of telemetry information written out as an error or warning **_does not at all mean the engine had a warning or error condition_** that should require investigation or remedy unless you are interested in optimizing performance.
 It is simply a means of reporting on the thresholds set within the engine settings.ini file and it provides a means to log relevant information without generating overly verbose log files.

+ ## Uninstalling
+  - The uninstaller will remove the code which fetches the metadata, and the tasks.
+It will leave the extensions, app, and data connections in place.
+If you are uninstalling OR upgrading and want the latest versions of the extensions used or the app, remove or rename the old resources.